 When first starting to use social media, your kids may get excited and forget about some of your rules.
 As they’re unfamiliar with social media platforms initially, they may not even know how to verify the authenticity of their friends’ profiles or adjust their privacy settings.

 For these reasons, it’s important to monitor their social media usage.
 Number check by Spokeo is a great way to do this.
-They have several different features, including number lookup and reverse number lookup, but they can also track social media accounts.
+They have several different features, including number lookup and reverse phone lookup, but they can also track social media accounts.
 By entering your child’s phone number, you can see all of their social media accounts, as well as their recent posts.

 Be one of their “friends” on social media